chenchih/TechNote/CheatNote/README.md

 The point of setting upstream is to then simply use git push in the future.

 - `git branch --set-upstream-to=origin/branchname`
->> - This command only establishes the upstream tracking.
+	- This command only establishes the upstream tracking.
 It tells your local branch, "This remote branch (origin/branchname) is where I should be pushing to by default."
->> - It does not push any code.
+	- It does not push any code.

 - `git push -u origin branchname`
->> - It pushes your local branch to the remote branch (origin/branchname).
+	- It pushes your local branch to the remote branch (origin/branchname).
->> - It sets the upstream tracking for your local main branch to origin/main
+	- It sets the upstream tracking for your local main branch to origin/main
->> - Prepares your local branch and pushes the code in one command.
+	- Prepares your local branch and pushes the code in one command.

 - `git branch -vv` : Checking Upstream Settings

 #### git push
 - `git push origin main`
->> - **Bypassing Upstream**
+	- **Bypassing Upstream**
->> - Explicitly telling Git push my current branch to origin/main, regardless of what my upstream setting is
+	- Explicitly telling Git push my current branch to origin/main, regardless of what my upstream setting is
->> - This command pushes your local branch to the remote branch (`origin/branchname`).
+	- This command pushes your local branch to the remote branch (`origin/branchname`).

 ###  Create, Push and Pull from local to server
 imagine PC1 use at office, and PC2 use at home.

+- create branch:`git checkout <branch_name>`
+- remove local branch: `git branch [-D|-d] <branch_name>`
+	- `-d`: checks if the branch has been fully merged into its upstream branch.
+If it has, it deletes the branch.
+If not, it will return an error.
+	- `-D`: If you want to force deletion (even if it's not fully merged)
+- remove remote branch: `git push origin --delete <branch_name>` or `git push origin :<branch_name>`

 #### Case1: Push remote branch with same and different branch name